Authress-Engineering/aws-architect.js/README.md

 ```

 ### S3 Website Deployment
-Specify `bucket` in the configuration options for `contentOptions`.
+Specify `bucket` in the configuration options for `contentOptions`, and configure the `PublishWebsite` function in the make.js file.

 ```javascript
 	awsArchitect.PublishWebsite('deadc0de-1')